TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/CoreSupportForLocalization/TcaTcemainTceforms/Index.rst

 When a localization command is executed from TCEmain the configuration of each field can contain special instructions.
-For instance; You can have a label prefixed a field (like you see “[Translate to Danish:]” in some screenshots) or you can have the copying of fields disabled all together (like an image field where you wish to inherit the default value by default).
+For instance; You can have a label prefixed a field (like you see "[Translate to Danish:]" in some screenshots) or you can have the copying of fields disabled all together (like an image field where you wish to inherit the default value by default).

-This is done by the [columns][l10n\_mode] setting, documented in “TYPO3 Core API”.
+This is done by the [columns][l10n\_mode] setting, documented in "TYPO3 Core API".

-“l10n\_mode” does not apply to FlexForm fields.
+"l10n\_mode" does not apply to FlexForm fields.
 Conceptually, it does not make sense.